 Despite the fact that the inexpensive HBV vaccine is widely available and inexpensive treatment is possible using AIDS drugs, and even though recent generic licensing agreements are driving down the price of HCV cures, these life-saving interventions are still not yet accessible in many developing countries.
-For HBV, incomplete vaccination coverage still results from infected mothers to children during birth and from hospital workers to patients.
+Incomplete vaccination coverage for HBV still results from the transfer of infected mothers to children during birth and from hospital workers to patients.
 For HCV, additional non-price barriers include lack of awareness of the scale of HCV prevalence and the absence of robust costed and resourced national scale-up plans and investment cases.

 THE PHAROS SOLUTION

 Because hepatitis prevention and treatment scale-up is a new and burgeoning area in global health, Pharos has made it a priority to invest in and cultivate the development of improved modelling and analytical tools for hepatitis policy planning.
-Pharos has developed a unique, activity-based costing tool that facilitates the detailed costing of national strategic plans.
-For disease and impact modelling, Pharos partners with leading universities and institutions.
+Our tools are designed to contribute to an “investment case” for hepatitis scale-up.
+For example, Pharos has developed a unique, activity-based costing tool that facilitates the detailed costing of national strategic plans.
+For disease and impact modelling to demonstrate the public health impact of national hepatitis programs, Pharos partners with leading universities and institutions.
 For HBV, we have collaborated with Imperial College London.
 For HCV, we have worked with the Center for Disease Analysis (CDA), University of Bristol, and Imperial College London.
-For costing and economic modelling, we partner local consultants, experienced experts, and leading academic thought-leaders, such as Professors Stephen Resch and Miloud Kaddar to complement Pharos’s own core strengths.
+For costing and economic modelling, we partner with local consultants, experienced experts, and leading academic thought-leaders, such as Professors Stephen Resch and Miloud Kaddar to complement Pharos’s own core strengths.